• Skip to primary navigation

 • Lesson #2: A VPN is not a secret invisibility cloak that will allow you to conduct whatever illegal activity you want to without reprisal.
 Now, I certainly don’t condone Ryan Lin’s illegal activity.
 However, this highlights the blatant lie being told by PureVPN’s marketing team.

-For the record, as I’ve mentioned in my review of PureVPN, the company has since hired an independent auditor to try to regain the trust lost by this incident.
+For the record, as I’ve mentioned in my review of PureVPN, the company has since hired an independent auditor in an attempt to regain the trust lost by this incident.

 Why are VPNs Lying about VPN Logging?